Lucas-C/pre-commit-hooks/README.md

 is inserted at the beginning of the match found.
 The comment inserted can be overridden by `--fuzzy-match-todo-comment=<COMMENT>` flag.
-By default it is `TODO: This license is not consistent with license used in the project` Additionally instructions what to do are inserted in this case.
+By default it is `TODO: This license is not consistent with license used in the project` Additionally instructions on what to do are inserted in this case.
 By default instructions are:
-`Delete the inconsistent license and above line and rerun pre-commit to insert good license.`.
+`Delete the inconsistent license and above line and rerun pre-commit to insert a good license.`.
 You can change it via `--fuzzy-match-todo-instructions` argument of the hook.

 When the TODO comment is committed, pre-commit will fail with appropriate message.
-The check will fails no matter if the `--fuzzy-match-generates-todo` flag is set or not.
+The check will fails systematically if the `--fuzzy-match-generates-todo` flag is set or not.
 You will need to remove the TODO comment and licence so that it gets re-added in order to get rid of the error.

 License insertion can be skipped altogether if the file contains the